 Chapeaux!
 Hats of Queen Beatrix

-From 23 March 2017 museum Paleis Het Loo will be showing the exhibition ‘Chapeaux!
+Museum Paleis Het Loo is showing the exhibition ‘Chapeaux!
 Hats of Queen Beatrix’.
 The reign of Queen Beatrix is illustrated by more than a hundred hats.

 queen and milliner

 During her reign, that lasted 33 years from 1980 to 2013, Queen Beatrix always wore hats at many special occasions: during state visits, receptions, countless openings and award ceremonies, at the official opening of the Dutch parliament and on Queen’s Day.
 The many hats created a recognisable and familiar image for the monarch and became part of her ‘representative work outfit’.